 The best beginner camera is built around the same 24MP APS-C CMOS sensor.
 It comes along with an ‘EXPEED 4’ image processor.
 Nikon D3400 has Full HD video capture and an 11-point autofocus system.
 Unfortunately, the camera doesn’t have Wi-Fi.
 But it does have Bluetooth LE connectivity.
 Transfer your images easily from the camera to a smartphone via the ‘SnapBridge’ app.

-The Nikon D3400 offers 11-point phase detection autofocus system.
+The Nikon D3400 offers an 11-point phase-detection autofocus system.
 It has one cross-type point that as found in the D3300.
 Its focusing acquisition speed is relatively quick.
 Though, it does slow down a bit when in live-view.
-The autofocus acquisition speed for this entry level DSLR is pretty quick in good light.
+The autofocus acquisition speed for this entry-level DSLR is pretty quick in a good light.
 You have to use the kit lens.
 It slows down a bit in darker conditions but never becoming unreasonably slow.

 The Nikon D3400 has the same optical viewfinder found in the D3300.
 It has 95% coverage and 0.85x magnification.
 You can compose shots relatively straightforward.
 The best beginner camera also offers Live-View via the 3″ LCD screen.
 But it’s important to note the screen doesn’t offer touch control and since it’s fixed.
 It makes shooting in severe lighting conditions a bit of a challenge.